Shreyas-29/nextjs-clerk-auth-starter/README.md

-This is Next.js 14 with Clerk authentication system with custom your own UI using Shadcn UI and Tailwind CSS
+This is Next.js 14 with Clerk authentication system with custom UI using Shadcn UI and Tailwind CSS

 ## Getting Started